writethedocs/www/docs/conf/portland/2019/writing-day.rst

   with the conference opening reception in the same space until 8.
 - Location: **Crystal Ballroom, 1332 W Burnside St**.
 We will be in the main ballroom.

-Writing day this year is sponsored by Asciidoctor.
+Writing Day this year is sponsored by Asciidoctor.
 Thanks for your support!

 Projects
 --------